craftcms/cms/docs/installing.md

 Open up your `craft/config/db.php` file on your server.
 This file holds some settings that tell Craft how it can connect to your database.

-* Set `'server'` to the name of your database server.
-If your database and web server are on the same box, then this will likely be either `"localhost"` or `"127.0.0.1"`.
+* Set `server` to the name of your database server.
+If your database and web server are on the same box, then this will likely be either `localhost` or `127.0.0.1`.
-* Set `'user'` to the name of the MySQL user Craft should use to connect to the database.
+* Set `user` to the name of the MySQL user Craft should use to connect to the database.
-* Set `'password'` to the password for the MySQL user Craft should use to connect to the database.
+* Set `password` to the password for the MySQL user Craft should use to connect to the database.
-* Set `'database'` to the name of the database Craft should be connecting to.
+* Set `database` to the name of the database Craft should be connecting to.
-* Set `'tablePrefix'` to the prefix you want each of Craft’s tables to use.
+* Set `tablePrefix` to the prefix you want each of Craft’s tables to use.
 Note that this must be five characters or less, and it does *not* need to end with “_”.
 If Craft won’t be sharing its database with any other apps, you’re also free to leave this one blank.

 If you need to check with your web host to get the correct values for these settings, that’s OK; we can wait.